alphagov/government-service-design-manual/service-manual/technology/code-of-practice.md

 GDS will [examine and challenge all technology-related spending over a certain threshold](https://www.gov.uk/government/publications/cabinet-office-controls) -- no public commitment or expenditure should be made above these thresholds without prior approval.
 The thresholds are:

-* £5 million -- for technology expenditure including all sub components in a request e.g. a website and service supported by a series of contracts such as hosting, data centres, voice & video, security, securing third party support.
+* £5 million -- for technology expenditure including all sub components in a request, eg a website and service supported by a series of contracts such as hosting, data centres, voice & video, security, securing third party support.
 Includes expenditure related to PSN.
 * £1 million -- for expenditure on services also delivered by Independent Shared Service Centres (current or new back office/administrative systems, including ERP systems, HR systems, finance/accounting systems, procurement systems).
 * £100 thousand -- for digital expenditure.
 * £0 (no lower limit) -- for any digital projects using ID assurance for the general public, domain registration, and any external facing digital transaction, website or mobile apps.